 If you have responded yes to many of the questions above, your brand may be best represented by the Creator archetype.

-Purpose: Bring to life a vision, build a more colorful world by finding bigger and better solutions for life’s problems, self-expression
+Purpose: To bring to life a vision, to build a more colorful world by finding bigger and better solutions for life’s problems, self-expression

 Alter egos: The artist - the mad scientist - the inventor - the dreamer - the self-starter - the visionary